Fortified Churches of Transylvania

 The church inside is not highly decorated, but has the typical Gothic traits of all of these fortified churches.

 To get to Viscri involves driving through a village on an unpaved, partially cobbled road.
 The church is a particularly photogenic one, perched on a small hill.
-Its whitewashed walls topped with towers give the impression of a small castle.
+Its whitewashed walls topped with towers give the impression of a small medieval castle.

 The church inside boasts rather primitive paintings covering the woodwork of the side and upper galleries.
 Some of it was clearly intended as trompe l’oeil marble, but isn’t very successful.
 The result is somehow charming.